 - Scott Pueschel: Corporate/Commercial

-- Mark Pogue: Labor & Employment; Litigation: General Commercial
+- Mark Pogue: Labor & Employment; Commercial Litigation

 Chambers and Partners has been ranking law firms and lawyers since 1990, and now covers 185 jurisdictions throughout the world.
 Lawyers and law firms are ranked on a variety of factors and considerations, all of which are investigated by more than 170 researchers that work full-time in their London headquarters.
 Individual lawyers are ranked (in their practice area(s)) on the basis of their legal knowledge and experience, their ability, their effectiveness, and their client service.